-- 9.8 The Plan will deliver 673 new homes a year within South Derbyshire and will allow the District to meet, in full, its objectively assessed need.
-It will also help deliver new homes to address a shortfall of housing sites in Derby City (which is unable to fully meet its own housing needs due to a lack of identified capacity).
+- 9.8 The Plan will deliver 742 new homes a year within South Derbyshire between 2011-28 and will allow the District to meet, in full, its objectively assessed need.
+These homes will include 3,013 homes to partially address a shortfall in supply of 5,388 homes that are needed in Derby City but cannot be accommodated within their boundary due to a lack of suitable sites.
 The Plan requires that sites bought forward within the Plan period deliver up to 30% affordable housing (subject to viability).
-The Plan will therefore have a major beneficial effect in respect of housing delivery over the lifetime of the Plan. - 9.9 In addition the Council has sought to provide greater flexibility to accommodate new affordable homes away from strategic development locations by including a policy to accommodate small scale affordable housing exceptions sites relative to settlement size, where there is a clear and demonstrable local need which cannot be met elsewhere.
+The Plan will therefore have a major beneficial effect in respect of housing delivery over the lifetime of the Plan. - 9.9 In addition the Council has sought to provide greater flexibility to accommodate some new affordable homes away from strategic development locations by including a policy to accommodate small scale affordable housing exceptions sites relative to settlement size, where there is a clear and demonstrable local need which cannot be met elsewhere.
 Similarly, the inclusion of a policy to promote a mix of housing types and tenures has also been included in the Plan. - 9.10 The Plan is unlikely to have any significant effects in respect of healthcare provision, although at a local level some developments could have a negative effect on existing healthcare services.
 The Plan includes appropriate infrastructure policies and requirements and where appropriate these are included in site policies to ensure new development is supported by necessary provision of built facilities, or that developer contributions are made to improve the capacity of existing facilities.
 Similarly the Plan makes provision for new green infrastructure and sports and leisure provision associated with development.
 Again, provision is required within the site based policies and thematic policies included in the Plan. - 9.11 The Plan is unlikely to have any significant effects in respect of improving community safety and reducing crime and fear of crime.
-In particular the reuse of a number of derelict sites, for example in Aston on Trent and Swadlincote could provide an opportunity to address problems associated with vandalism and antisocial behaviour which are locally important.
+However, the reuse of a number of derelict sites, for example in Aston on Trent and Swadlincote could provide an opportunity to address problems associated with vandalism and antisocial behaviour which are locally important.
 Some developments would also present opportunity to deliver highways capacity or safety measures (around Woodville and Sinfin), improvements in flood risk infrastructure (Hatton and around Sunny Side in Derby) or improve off road cycling provision (sites in Woodville, Swadlincote and around Mickleover, Chellaston and Drakelow).